 The KPMG Prize valued at five thousand dollars (BDS\$5,000.00) awarded to a national of Barbados who achieves the highest aggregate in Level II examinations of the B.Sc.
 Accounting and/or any other business related discipline, provided that such marks merit the minimal grade of B+.
 The recipient is expected to accept a period of employment for a minimum of one year at KPMG in Barbados.

 The following plaques are awarded to students in the Department each year:

-- Level I Student of the Year - o Level II Student of the Year o Anthony Arthur Plaque o Robertine Chaderton Plaque
+- Level I Student of the Year - Level II Student of the Year

 The following plaques are awarded to final year students in the Department each year: